onepiece-coding/add-to-cart-shopping-using-HTML-CSS-and-JavaScript/README.md

 This is a simple shopping cart application built using HTML, CSS, and JavaScript.
 It demonstrates the core concepts of adding products to a cart, updating quantities, and calculating the total price.
 The project also uses `json-server` to simulate a backend API for fetching product data.

-## Demo

-[Insert a link to a live demo or a GIF/screenshot of your project]

 ## Features

 - Display a list of products.